exponea/exponea-android-sdk/Documentation/CONFIG.md

 * Maximal timeout value is **120** seconds
 * Default timeout value: **20** seconds

-#### automaticPaymentTracking

-* Flag to control the automatic tracking for In-App purchases done at the Google Play Store.
-* When active, the SDK will add the Billing service listeners in order to get payments done in the App.

 #### automaticSessionTracking

 * Flag to control the automatic tracking of user sessions.